 Interpol Sends Lebanon Notice About Fugitive Auto Exec Carlos Ghosn

-A wanted notice was delivered to Lebanese authorities today by Interpol for Carlos Ghosn, three days after the former head of Nissan jumped bail in Japan and surreptitiously fled to Beirut via Turkey.
+A wanted notice was delivered to Lebanese authorities on Thursday by Interpol for Carlos Ghosn, three days after the former head of Nissan jumped bail in Japan and surreptitiously fled to Beirut via Turkey.

-In a related new twist in this developing drama, seven people suspected of being accomplices in Ghosn's escape to Lebanon have been detained in Turkey.
+In addition, seven people suspected of being accomplices in Ghosn's escape to Lebanon have been detained in Turkey.

-Interpol's Red Notice, as its notification to Beirut is known, is not an international arrest warrant for Ghosn.
+Interpol's Red Notice, as its notification to Beirut is known, is not an international arrest warrant for Ghosn, who is facing financial misconduct charges.
 It is simply, according to the agency, "a request to law enforcement worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action."

-Lebanese Justice Minister Albert Serhan says Ghosn may be called in for questioning, according to NNA, Lebanon's state-owned National News Agency.
-It quotes Serhan as saying, "The prosecution received the warrant and it will endeavor to take the required measures related, including the interrogation of [Ghosn]."
+Lebanese Justice Minister Albert Serhan says Ghosn may be called in for questioning, according to Lebanon's state-owned National News Agency.
+It quotes Serhan as saying, "The prosecution received the warrant, and it will endeavor to take the required measures related, including the interrogation of [Ghosn]."

-Because Lebanon has no extradition treaty with Japan, Serhan indicated Lebanon would "follow its internal laws" in the case.
+Because Lebanon has no extradition treaty with Japan, Serhan indicated that Lebanon would "follow its internal laws" in the case.

-In an interview with the Associated Press, Lebanon's justice minister says his nation's prosecutors plan to summon Ghosn and hear his side of the story.
+In an interview with The Associated Press, Lebanon's justice minister says his nation's prosecutors plan to summon Ghosn and hear his side of the story.
 "I can confirm that the Lebanese state will implement the law," he added.
 "The prosecution will not stay cross-armed regarding this Red Notice."

 Also on Thursday, acting Lebanese defense minister Elias Bou Saab told Lebanon's MTV his nation "has no official role" in Ghosn sneaking out of Japan.

-The 65-year-old auto executive grew up in Lebanon, and he has many fans there as well as multiple banking and real estate investments and close ties to top authorities.
+The 65-year-old auto executive grew up in Lebanon.
+He has many fans there as well as multiple banking and real estate investments and close ties to top authorities.

 "A lot of people are very proud of him as a great Lebanese success story, and that's one reason why people support him," Rami Khouri, a journalism professor at the American University in Beirut and a nonresident fellow at Harvard's Kennedy School of Government, tells NPR's Morning Edition.
 "But like everything in Lebanon, it's very split between those who like him and those who think that he's part of the problem of the country."